SynTexDZN/homebridge-syntex/README.md

 2. Install this plugin using: `sudo npm install -g homebridge-syntex`
 3. Install the webhooks plugin using: `sudo npm install -g homebridge-syntex-webhooks`<br>
 *( to enable all features of the UI )*
-4. Update your configuration file.
+4. Update your `config.json` file.
 See snippet below.
 5. Restart the Homebridge Service with: `sudo systemctl restart homebridge; sudo journalctl -fau homebridge`